Restream/reindexer/cpp_src/readme.md

 ### Prometheus (server-side)

-Reindexer has a bunch of prometheus metrics available via http-URL `/metrics` (i.e. `http://localhost:9088/metrics`).
-This metrics may be enabled by passing `--prometheus` as reindexer_server command line argument or by setting `metrics:prometheus` flag in server yaml-config file.
-Some metrics also require `perfstats` to be enabled in `profiling`-config
+Reindexer has a bunch of Prometheus metrics available via HTTP URL `/metrics` (i.e. `http://localhost:9088/metrics`).
+These metrics may be enabled by passing `--prometheus` as a reindexer_server command-line argument or by setting the `metrics:prometheus` flag in the server YAML config file.

+Some of the metrics also require:
+- `perfstats` and `memstats` flags to be set in the `profiling` config in the `#config` namespace.
+This has to be done at runtime for each specific database.
+- the `metrics:clientsstats` flag to be set in the server YAML config file (or the `--clientsstats` flag passed via CLI).
+This has to be done on server startup and affects all the databases on this server.

 - `reindexer_qps_total` - total queries per second for each database, namespace and query type
 - `reindexer_avg_latency` - average queries latency for each database, namespace and query type